What Does Liberal Arts College Mean? Pros and Cons

 Many recruiters and employers are interested in liberal arts graduates as they are well-rounded individuals.

-And there are many graduate program studies ideal for them, ranging from business education, computer science to engineering and even from medicine to law!
+There are many graduate program studies ideal for them, ranging from business education, computer science to engineering, and even from medicine to law!

 Con #1: Lack of focus on a specific discipline

-It’s true that liberal arts students learn many skills, a fact that we have established above.
+Liberal arts students indeed learn many skills, which we have established above.

-Unfortunately, many of those skills lack technicality and real-world experience, which could lead to a couple of things.
+Unfortunately, many of those skills lack technicality and real-world experience, which could lead to some things.

-First, graduates may have to learn hands-on skills after college in order to increase their job market value.
+First, graduates may have to learn hands-on skills after college to increase their job market value.

 Second, fresh from college, employers who are looking for candidates with a more focused skill set may turn them down.

-But on the flipside, liberal arts colleges or liberal arts degrees prepare students for jobs that are yet to come into existence!
-With all the skills liberal arts graduates possess, it’s not unlikely for them to land those.
+But on the flipside, liberal arts colleges or liberal arts degrees prepare students for jobs yet to exist!

-A World Economic Forum report says that 65% of today’s students will ultimately end up having jobs that are still to be created.
+A World Economic Forum report says that 65% of today’s students will ultimately have jobs that are still to be created.

 Con #2: Lower starting salaries